JalajK/mnist_classification/README.md

 The idea of this repo is to do a quick and easy build of a Docker container to perform online inference with trained machine learning models which in this case is pytorch image classification model using Python APIs with Flask.

+#To run the training:
+python3 train.py

+#to run the flask app:
+python3 flaskapi.py

 #To run the dockerfile, use this command:
 docker image build -t flask_docker .